algorandfoundation/algokit-cli/README.md

 AlgoKit has some runtime dependencies that also need to be available for particular commands.

+> __Note__
-Note: You can install and use AlgoKit without these dependencies and AlgoKit will tell you if you are missing one for a given command.
+>  You can install and use AlgoKit without these dependencies and AlgoKit will tell you if you are missing one for a given command.

 - Git - Git is used when creating and updating projects from templates
 - Docker - Docker is used to run the AlgoKit Sandbox environment